wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 **Q:**&ensp;As you talk to us just now, are you unconscious?

 **M:**&ensp;I am neither conscious nor unconscious; I am beyond the mind and its various states and conditions.
-Distinctions are creäted by the mind and apply to the mind only.
+Distinctions are created by the mind and apply to the mind only.
 I am pure Consciousness itself, unbroken awareness of all that is.
 I am in a more real state than yours.
 I am undistracted by the distinctions and separations which constitute a person.